tholonia/iching_cli/book/v2/markdown/hexagram_20.md

 As the air stilled, Tarian found his resolve.
 He rebuilt what was lost, Manifestation taking root anew, his hands weaving the chaos into a more resilient beauty.
 His labor became legend, a testament to the strength found in embracing challenges.

-Upon mastering his craft, Tarian understood that his garden was more than a sanctuary—it was an offering to the world, a reflection of universal harmony.
+Upon mastering his craft, Tarian understood that his garden was more than a sanctuary, it was an offering to the world, a reflection of universal harmony.
 His Mastery allowed him to dance with the elements rather than oppose them, creating a legacy of peace.

 Eventually, Tarian's garden became a place of pilgrimage for those seeking wisdom and solace.
 In achieving Transcendence, his creation surpassed its origins, weaving itself into the fabric of Eldoria, a testament to man's potential when attuned to the rhythm of nature.